Organizing your projects

 - (share your experience)

-Git can be used to collaborate on manuscripts written in, e.g., LaTeX and other text-based formats but other tools exist, some with git integration:
+Git can be used to collaborate on manuscripts written in, e.g., LaTeX and other text-based formats.
+However it might not always be the most convenient.
+Other tools exist to make the process more enjoyable:

 rrtools: instructions, templates, and functions for writing a reproducible article or report with R.